1. Introduction

 subClassOf: foaf:Agent

-Represents a configured Aggregator pipeline that can be created, inspected, and removed via the Service Management API (e.g.,/config/services/{service_id}).
+Represents a configured Aggregator Service that can be created, inspected, and removed via the Service Management API (e.g.,/services/{service_id}).

 type: rdfs:Class